Eduardo-H/rentx-api/README.md

 ## Car Return
 **Functional Requirements**
-- It shoulb be able to return a car
+- It should be able to return a car

 **Business Rules**
 - If the car is returned within 24 hours, there should be a fee.